thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 ### TL;DR

 Not all validations are created equal.
 Some hit the database and others don't.
 You need to know which is which.
 Add this to the idea that "exceptions should not be expected" and you are talking about some serious cognitive dissonance.
 Consider using a distributed [Mutex managed by your database server](https://github.com/mceachen/with_advisory_lock) to really do a good job.
 Otherwise a simple `retry` will suffice.
+* UPDATE * Due to rails weirdness, retry can actually cause an infinite loop scenario.
+Be careful.

 ### Beer